open-sauced/docs/docs/contributing/introduction-to-contributing.md

   :::note

-  Please only self-assign a `good first issue` one time.
+  **Please only self-assign a `good first issue` one time**. <br /> Maintainers may remove you from the assignees and not accept your pull request if you choose to proceed.

   :::